 Are You Ready For A Website?

+There are several components to a successful strategy for marketing art.
+Consider how a website can help.
 Before getting started on a website, it is usually best to begin with understanding your goals, strategies, and tactics.
 Here are a few basics.

 Start with defining your goal.
 Why do you need a website?
-What is it’s purpose?
+What is its purpose?
 It could be a representation of your creative legacy that you control, a sales portal, or something else.

 Once you have a goal in mind, you can start thinking about the strategy.
 What do you want to convey?
 Consider showing images of your artwork in a gallery, an artist statement, biography, and contact information.